How long have you been drawing for?

 It wasn’t until I purchased my first iPad did I become interested in drawing again — after a 10 year hiatus!
 For me, the convenience of drawing digitally, on a tablet I can take anywhere, is extremely appealing.
 The luxury of being able to disappear into a studio and work by myself is not one I can afford these days, especially with two little ones running around the house.

 Working digitally I can now sit in the living room with my family, sketch on iPad, and help keep an eye on the twins.
-It’s not quite the same experience as working with real pencils, paints, and inks, but Paper for iOS helps lessen that gap.
+It’s not quite the same experience as working with real pencils, paints, and inks, but Procreate and Paper for iOS help lessen that gap.